-Teja Dashmi 2021
+Teja Dashmi 2023

-Teja Ji or Veer Teja is a folk deity worshipped in mostly rural Rajasthan and many communities in Madhya Pradesh, Uttar Pradesh, and Haryana.
+Teja Ji or Veer Teja is a folk deity in mostly rural Rajasthan and many communities in Madhya Pradesh, Uttar Pradesh, and Haryana.
 Veer Teja is considered one of the incarnations of Lord Shiva.
 The martyr day of the brave Tejaji is celebrated as Teja Dashmi.
 On this day, people go to his temples and offer prayers.
 Teja Dashami is celebrated on Bhadrapada Shukla Dashmi.

 Origin, History, and Significance of Teja Dashmi

 According to the popular legend, Teja Ji once went to leave his sister and encountered a snake.
 As he has to leave his sister safely, he told the snake that he would return to the snake after leaving his sister.
 After leaving his sister, on the way, he encountered dacoits, and he gets badly wounded fighting them.
 But he defeats them and finally returns to the snake.
 The snake seeing his wounded state, says, "where should I bite?
 There is no place left."
 The brave Teja Ji offers his tongue to the snake to bite.
 The snake, impressed by his bravery and trustworthiness, grants him a boon that anybody bitten by a snake when ties a thread in the name of Tejaji will be cured of the poison.
-Since then on, people tie a thread in his name when bitten by any snake and open the thread in a mandir dedicated to him on Teja Dashmi.
+From then on, people tie a thread in his name when bitten by any snake and open the thread in a mandir dedicated to him on Teja Dashmi.

-When is Teja Dashmi Celebrated
+When is Teja Dashmi Celebrated?